cidgoh/VIRUS-MVP/README.md

 specific mutations by name, and automatically scroll the heatmap to that mutation.

+Typing a nucleotide position in the "jump to nucleotide position" textbox TEXTBOX will automatically scroll the heatmap to that specific nucleotide position.

 The mutation frequency slider allows you to filter heatmap cells by mutation frequency.